·Research

 8.6 The monitor is itself a system

-The final limitation is the most general.
-The monitoring layer is itself a system, often itself a neural network, and it inherits all the properties of such systems: it has a learned policy, it has variance, it can be adversarially probed, it can be the target of instruction hijacking.
+The monitoring layer may itself be a neural system and inherits the same relevant properties: it has a learned policy, it has variance, it can be adversarially probed, it can be the target of instruction hijacking.
 The CAI experiment ([2]) is an early empirical signal that autonomous defensive agents are themselves vulnerable to manipulation.
 The same principles that make agentic systems hard to monitor make agentic monitors hard to trust without their own monitoring.

 9. Conclusion